By: Alison Marras

 In it’s simplest form, it’s a great day to gather with your loved ones, enjoy each others’ company, and celebrate the beginning of a new winter together!

 With Winter Solstice fast-approaching, how will you celebrate?
-Find some inspiration below with some of my favorite healthy recipes featuring one from my friend Justine 0f the Pretty in Pistachio blog.
-‘Tis the season to celebrate!
+Find some inspiration below whether it’s a big party, a Zoom party, or just at hom with family and loved ones.
+I’ve got some of my favorite healthy recipes featuring one from my friend Justine 0f the Pretty in Pistachio blog, DIY wreath-making that’s so much fun, and simple but beautiful traditions to try.
+‘Tis the season to celebrate no matter how!

 You know me.
 I’ll seize any opportunity to throw a good party!
 So, embrace the season and decorate your home with a Christmas tree, pine cones, winter berries, rosemary, and candles.
 The idea is to keep a bit of the outside — i.e., greenery and light — indoors since historically people were originally stuck inside for months as winter’s snow, winds, and freezing temperatures raged.